ToanTruongAngstrom/placement_intro_project/README.md

 Inferences are drawn via Monte Carlo simulation using the model-generated probabilities.

-### `simulate_contest(model="bayesian", n=1000)`
-- Simulates the full 3pt contest (first + final rounds) across 8 participants.
-- Runs `n` simulations and outputs implied win probabilities for each player.
-- Tie breaks are dealt with iteratively to ensure there is exactly one winner

 ### `simulate(playerid, model="bayesian, n=1000)`
 - Simulates an individual round for one player (`playerid`).
 - Runs `n` simulations and returns score distribution.
 - Can be used to answer questions like:
-  - "How likely is a player to make all money balls?" *(work in progress)*
+  - "How likely is a player to make all money balls?"

+### `simulate_contest(model="bayesian", n=1000)`
+- Simulates the full 3pt contest (first + final rounds) across 8 participants.
+- Runs `n` simulations and outputs implied win probabilities for each player.
+- Tie breaks are dealt with iteratively to ensure there is exactly one winner.

 ---